Kopernicus/Kopernicus/README.md

 New in this latest version release-108:

 1.)
-Scatter density went out of control in some custom modded scenarios, this was due to a simple typo and has been fixed.

-2.)
 The modder-centered Public method PQSMod_BiomeSampler.GetPreciseBiome(double lat, double lon, CelestialBody cb) was not translating coordinates correctly.
 This has been fixed.
 The more commonly used method PQSMod_BiomeSampler.GetCachedBiome was not affected by this bug.

 Known Bugs: